 The Information Security Analyst is the professional tasked with securing computer networks.

-Information security analysts work to identify vulnerabilities, monitor access points and data transmissions, evaluate new technologies, provide security education, and serve as an IT advisors to senior management.
+Information security analysts work to identify vulnerabilities, monitor access points, and data transmissions, evaluate new technologies, provide security education, and serve as an I.T advisor to senior management.